-This report gives an overview of ISPS processes and documents, and also of customs and cargo clearance processes and documents.
+This document is AEGIS deliverable 2.3 "Handling export, import and security constraints" and gives an overview of ISPS processes and documents, and also of customs and cargo clearance processes and documents.
 It is based on questionnaires and workshops held with the project partners.
 The answers were reported both written and by having teleconferences.

 Further, the report describes how the mother and daughter concept may affect the ISPS and customs clearance processes.
 This is relevant when transhipment is done between the mother and daughter vessels.

 This document is AEGIS deliverable D10.1 "Potential transfer from road transport to short-sea-shipping in Denmark" and examines the potential gross volume that can be shifted from road transport to short-sea-shipping in Denmark, categorized by different goods types.
 This encompasses analyses of the price structure for transportation of the goods by both road transport and short-sea-shipping; including an analysis of last mile / destination delivery (cf. AEGIS, WP10, D10.1 Case C description).
 The report analyses all relevant goods in Denmark, including national and international goods.
 The report firstly identifies the type of goods that can be shifted (through time-value analysis), and subsequently includes discrete analyses of national and international goods that can be shifted.
 Analyses are on a regional level.